manureta/suite/docs/usermanual/source/processing/processes/vector/aggregate.rst

 Total number of students in a given area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example calculates the total number of students in the schools represented by the ``medford:schools`` layer, but within the city limits as represented by the ``medford:citylimits`` layer.
-This is accomplished with a process chain: the :ref:`InclusionFeatureLayer <processing.processes.vector.inclusionfeaturelayer>` process is used to get a filtered collection of schools within the city limits, and then that resulting collection is used as input for the ``gs:Aggregate`` process.
+This is accomplished with a process chain: the :ref:`gs:InclusionFeatureCollection <processing.processes.vector.inclusionfc>` process is used to get a filtered collection of schools within the city limits, and then that resulting collection is used as input for the ``gs:Aggregate`` process.

 Inputer parameter for ``gs:InclusionFeatureLayer``: